tossy310/procon_libs/README.md

 For geometory, I mainly refer to http://dai1741.github.io/maximum-algo-2012/docs/geometry/ .

-You can use my library freely, without permission.

 This library may contain mistakes or bugs!
-When you find it, I would appreciate it if you would contact me (or make an issue!)
+When you find it, I would appreciate it if you would contact me (or make an issue or a pull request)